hxckr-org/hxckr-webhook-handler/README.md

 ## Configuring the Application

-1. Create a `.env` by runnin `cp .env.example .env` and fill in the following values
+1. Create a `.env` by running `cp .env.example .env` and fill in the following values

 For development, you can use:
 ```bash